seancorfield/honeysql/README.md

 => ["SELECT a, b, c FROM foo WHERE f.a = baz"]
 ```

+Note that HoneySQL 1.0 does not correctly turn string parameters into inline SQL strings -- it will only work with numbers (and Booleans).
+HoneySQL 2.0 will do this correctly (via the new `:inline` option to `sql/format`

 ### `build`

 You can build up SQL maps yourself or use helper functions. `build` is the Swiss Army Knife helper.
 It lets you leave out brackets here and there: